H-1B cap season can be stress-free if you start early and have the right help.

 Leveraging technology enabled Asurion to become the global leader it is today.
 And they rely on technology to fuel efficiency in every aspect of their organization, down to its immigration services provider.

 Working with Envoy, they grant global employees a level of support and expertise never before received with a traditional immigration firm.
-As the busy H-1B cap season nears, they’re making immigration a priority for their organization by starting the application process now.
+As the busy H-1B cap season nears, they’re making immigration a priority for their organization by starting the cap petition process now.

 In anticipation of a hectic cap season, dealing with other HR tasks like performance reviews, benefit planning and more, Asurion opened multiple H-1B cases before the start of the holiday season.